Rosh-Made/rosh-made/blog/software-testing.md

 ~ What my journey was like?

-~ and What it's like working as a software tester?
+~ What it's like working as a software tester?

 keep an eye on here for some career guides, important pointers, and tips.